gitkraken/gitlens-docs/gitlens/side-bar.md

 To access Workspaces, open the GitLens Home menu and find them in the lower-left panel.
 Alternatively, search "Workspaces" via the Command Palette.

-> Note: Using cloud Workspaces requires a GitKraken account.
-Sharing cloud Workspaces requires a trial or paid subscription.
+> Note: Using Cloud Workspaces requires a GitKraken account.
+Sharing Cloud Workspaces requires a Pro, Advanced, Business, or Enterprise plan.

 <figure>
   <img src="/wp-content/uploads/gl-workspaces-sidebar.png" class="help-center-img img-bordered" alt="GitLens Workspaces in the sidebar">